Interoceanic Corridor of the Isthmus of Tehuantepec: First tests

 On the morning press conference of the following day, general director Morales Ángeles offered details on the beginning of the Corridor's operations: according to the announcement, the Ixtepec, Oaxaca, to Ciudad Hidalgo, Chiapas, line (Line K) would be the last to begin operation, in July 2024.
 Passenger operations for Line FA would begin between December 2023 and March 2024.
 Passenger operations for Line Z, the interoceanic line, would begin in December 2023.
 Cargo operations for Line Z and Line FA officially began in September, "from this very moment" he claimed.
 However, works for Line FA and K were later delayed.
 On 24 January 2024, Ojeda Durán announced that Line FA would begin operations approximately in June 2024, and Line K in late September.
 Line FA, from Coatzacoalcos to Palenque, is meant to connect the Corridor with the Maya Train (Tren Maya), which travels throughout the Yucatan Peninsula.

 On 14 October 2023, López Obrador made a second official trip through the Corridor, also accompanied by Ojeda Durán.
 He posted a video on X recorded during this trip in which he announced that the opening of the Corridor would take place on 22 December 2023, as a few technical details were yet to be polished.
 He also announced that the passenger train would move at a speed of up to 80 km/h.
 The trip, from Coatzacoalcos to Salina Cruz, lasted 7 hours, about the same amount of time as a bus trip, though he stated in the video that the train would be faster.
+In a pilot program during Spring 2025, Hyundai moved 900 vehicles from Asia to the U.S. East Coast, using the 303-kilometer rail route connecting the Pacific Port of Salina Cruz to the Gulf Port of Coatzacaolcos.